Lawan, Omo- Agege celebrate with Nigerian Youth on International Youth Day

 Omo- Agege said, “As Margaret Mead, the late American author and cultural anthropologist once said: ‘Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has.

-“Many young Nigerians have become sterling examples in sports, education, technology, and numerous other areas of human endeavours and as we observe International Youth Day, I urge all of us to renew our commitments towards empowering the younger generation and creating a better future.”
+“Many young Nigerians have become sterling examples in sports, education, technology and numerous other areas of human endeavours and as we observe the International Youth Day, I urge all of us to renew our commitments towards empowering the younger generation and creating a better future.”